 1) xAPI is built by the elearning community

-By collaboratively deciding the language that would be used to build interfaces, its initiators ensured xAPI relays information in ways which are uniformly understandable and highly relevant to elearning.
+By collaboratively deciding the language that would be used to build interfaces, its initiators ensured xAPI relays information in ways that are uniformly understandable and highly relevant to eLearning.
 How useful is this?
 Think of being able to query test results or understand which aspects of a course learners visited most frequently, for instance.

 2) xAPI keeps everything in one place